facebook/react-native-website/README.md

 1. `cd react-native-website` to go into the project root.
 1. `cd website` to go into the website portion of the project.
 1. Run `yarn version:cut <newVersion>` where `<newVersion>` is the new version being released (e.g. `0.81`).
+1. Open a PR and commit this change as "Cut branch <newVersion>"

 ## 🔧 Website configuration